spolisar/Fitness/pages/Superfunctional Training 1.0.md

 	- Bruce Lee: The Art of Expressing the Human Body
 	- Missing Microbes by Martin J. Blaser
 	- Peak by Dr. Marc Bubbs
-	- How to Save An Hour A Day
+	- How to Save An Hour A Day by Michael Heppell
+	- Thriving in the Gig Economy: Freelancing Online for Tech Professionals and Entrepreneurs by Adam Sinicki